 Copeland Borough Council are urging people with empty homes to bring their properties back to life and help manage housing needs in the area.
-In September 2015 there were over 600,000 empty homes in England and 200,000 of these 600,000 were ‘long-term’ empties (empty more than six months).
-There are private properties standing empty in Copeland, whilst at the same time there is a shortage of housing in the Borough.
-We are actively looking to bring these empty properties back into use.
+In 2018 MHCLG reports there were over 634,453 empty homes in England and as of 1 October 2018 216,186 of these were ‘long-term’ empties (empty more than six months).
+In Copeland there were 847 long term empties in 2018, the second highest number in England, whilst at the same time there is a shortage of decent affordable housing in the Borough.
+We are actively looking to bring these long term empty properties back into use.

 How can you help?